spiritmong3r/sleekify/README.md

 ⇨ <code>flatMap</code>

-> Returns a new `MutableList`, apply the given selector and then flatten (1 level deep) the results
+> Returns a new `MutableList`, apply the given transformer and then flatten (1 level deep) the results

 **example :**